Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/contribution.md

 | `Collaboration with Healthcare Providers`| hospitals, clinics, or healthcare institutions are able to provide de-identified patient data.
 To do this, you have to keep privacy regulations like HIPAA in the United States in mind|

 ## Deploying our model in different ways
 We deploy our neural network in different ways.
-We deploy our model on our [Hugging Face account](https://huggingface.co/BioinformaticsMunichStudentLab), so people who may not be familiar with iGEM can benefit from our work and get in touch with our project.
-Another option is to download our code from our [GitLab](https://gitlab.igem.org/2023/software-tools/munichbioinformatics) and use our model as a foundational model, adjusting our code to your application.
-Instructions on how to work with our PyPi package are provided [hier](/munichbioinformatics/contribution/#how-to-use-the-pypi-package).
-To try our model without any coding skills, you can visit our website and test its accuracy.
+We deploy our model on our [Hugging Face account](https://huggingface.co/BioinformaticsMunichStudentLab), so a pretrained checkpoint can be downloaded and other people who may not be familiar with iGEM can benefit from our work and get in touch with our project.
+Another option is to download our code from our [SEPiA Git repository ](https://gitlab.igem.org/2023/software-tools/munichbioinformatics) use SEPiA as a foundational model, adjusting the code to the specific application at hand.
+Instructions on how to work with our PyPi package are provided [hier](/munichbioinformatics/contribution/#how-to-use-the-pypi-package).Also, a basic pretrained checkpoint is included in the SEPiA PyPI repository.
+To try the SEPiA model without any coding or computationally expensive training, you can visit a live website and test its accuracy.
 Instructions on how to use [our website](http://sepia.bmsl.org/) are outlined below.

 ## How to use our graphical user interface
 ### The structure of our UI
 Our UI can be split into three parts: the search bar, the list of drugs, and the list of polypharmacy.
 In the middle of the screen is our search bar, which can be used to search for and add a drug.
 This can be done multiple times to add multiple drugs.
 On the left side of the screen is the list of drugs, which displays every drug that has been added through the search bar.
 Each listed drug has a delete button to remove it from the calculation.
 On the right side are listed polypharmacies that are likely to occur because of the added drugs.
 Each polypharmacy has a displayed score, indicating how likely it is to occur.
-### our vision how to use the model
-Here is how we envision it should be used: For example, you are a doctor and want to determine how dangerous it is to give your patient four specific drugs at the same time.
-You can add each drug through the search bar, make any necessary adjustments in the list of drugs, and check the calculations on the right.
-Now, you may want to explore similar drugs that have the same effect as the other drugs but a lower probability of causing polypharmacy.
-Now it's time to try our model yourself on [our website](http://sepia.bmsl.org/).

 !!! example "UI Demo Prototype"
     <figure markdown>
         ![Image title](https://static.igem.wiki/teams/5016/wiki/ui-demo-1.jpeg){ width=800" }
     <figcaption>This is the initial prototype for the UI that healthcare professionals would use to interact with our model</figcaption>
     </figure>

+### Future development
+We envision a tight integration into existing and novel clinical software.
+Ideally, a patient management system which already contains the necessary information about patient's condition and medication could be enhanced with SEPiA.
+Medication could automatically be checked for problematic combinations, suggesting substitutions where applicable.

+For patients, the website will be further improved by adding trivial or trade names to the list of drugs and the ability to search for medication by the indicating medical condition.
+Now it's time to try our model yourself on [our website](http://sepia.bmsl.org/).

 ## How to use the PyPI package
 1. Install the `sepia-polypharmacy` package from PyPI.